-While paying taxes to Uncle Sam is never fun for anyone (and I almost always end up paying taxes as someone who runs her own business), if you can earn miles and points on something you have to pay anyway, which you can then use toward FREE TRAVEL, it makes the pain of parting with that money a little easier :).
+While paying taxes to Uncle Sam is never fun for anyone, if you can earn free travel by paying your taxes, it makes the pain of parting with that money a little easier :).

 Disclosure: This post contains affiliate links through which I may earn a bonus or referral if you make a purchase after clicking through.

-5 Ways to Earn Miles and Points for Free Travel by Paying Your Taxes
+5 Ways to Earn Free Travel by Paying Your Taxes

 1) TurboTax – 1,000 Points

-These are BONUS points, so they DO NOT qualify toward earning the Southwest Companion Pass, which lets one person fly nearly free with you for up to two years (enroll in my popular “How to Earn Your 2019 Southwest Companion Pass” online course to get step-by-step help to easily earn this pass), but you can use them for FREE travel.
+These are BONUS points, so they DO NOT qualify toward earning the Southwest Companion Pass, which lets one person fly nearly free with you for up to two years.

 2) H&R Block

-At the Southwest Rapid Rewards Shopping Portal, you can earn 6 points per dollar spent on H&R Block tax products.
+At the Southwest Rapid Rewards Shopping Portal (here’s how to use the Rapid Rewards Shopping Portal if you’re not familiar), you can earn 7 points per dollar on H&R Block tax products.

-AAdvantage e-Shopping Mall is offering 9 miles per dollar spent on certain H&R products with a similar discount of 25% off online products, as well.
+AAdvantage e-Shopping Mall is offering 10 miles per dollar on certain H&R products with a similar discount of 20% off online products.

 The offer is good for new customers only and for paid products.

-AAdvantage e-Shopping Mall is also offering 20 miles per dollar spent on e-File.com.
+AAdvantage e-Shopping Mall is also offering 20 miles per dollar on e-File.com.

 4) Pay for These Products with a Miles-Earning Credit Card

-To maximize the number of points you can earn by doing and paying your taxes through the above, pay for these products with a miles-earning credit card.
+To maximize the number of points you can earn by completing and paying your taxes through the above, pay for these products with a miles-earning credit card.

 5) Pay with Plastiq

-For example, you could earn Chase Ultimate Reward points by paying with the Sapphire cards or Chase Freedom, whose points can then be transferred to Southwest Airlines or British Airways, for free travel.
+For example, you could earn Chase Ultimate Reward points by paying with the Sapphire cards or Chase Freedom, whose points can then be transferred to Southwest Airlines or British Airways (and other airline and hotel brands), for free travel.

-Plastiq charges a 2.5% fee for the ability to pay bills like taxes, a mortgage, rent or a car payment with a credit card.
+Plastiq charges a 2.85% (or less) fee for the ability to pay bills like taxes, a mortgage, rent or a car payment with a credit card.